The Brownfield Area Benefit Estimator (BABE)

-What is the BCBAT?
+What is BABE?

 This project is unique in that it will re-examine and augment traditional economic benefit models for redevelopment and in-fill development to include a broader set of indicators that have until recently been difficult to systematically measure.
 It will also explore the efficacy and value of including hyper-local community collected data in these models now that technological advances open the door to systematic and consistent collection of that level of information.
+Importantly, the user will be able to define any area of interest and receive a report with estimates based on geo-interpolated data at the appropriate unit of analysis.
+This toolkit will help users ask and answer questions about 'to whom' the benefits of redevelopment accrue.
+The changes that result from redeveloping brownfields can benefit existing residents in their proximity.
+This tool contributes to discussions that specify those benefits.

 - Dr. Lauren C. Heberle, Associate Professor of Sociology, Director of the Center for Environmental Policy and Management, University of Louisville